Simple Explanation of ADS-B

 Why do we need ADS-B?

-What equipments are included in ADS-B?
+What equipment are included in ADS-B?

 On board aircraft: